VikParuchuri/marker/README.md

 # Marker

-This project converts PDF to Markdown, balancing speed with quality:
+This project converts PDF, EPUB, and MOBI to Markdown, balancing speed with quality.
+It can run on GPU or CPU, and

-- Equations will be detected and converted to Latex when possible.
+- Equations will be detected and converted to Latex when possible
-- All headers/footers/other artifacts will be removed.
+- Headers/footers/other artifacts will be removed
+- Tables will be formatted properly
+- Code blocks will be formatted properly

+PDF is a tricky format, so this will not always work perfectly, but it is good enough for most purposes.

 ## Install